Forget decorative gourds. In the Pacific Northwest, it's mother-effing larch season.

 Widen the Scope

 While the yellow and orange larches draw crowds, there's plenty of fall color from plant life around the Cascades—oranges and deep reds and even tawny browns.
-Popular Yellow Aster Butte near Mount Baker is famous for its shades of autumn, as are the mountains around Ross Lake.
+Great photos come from all kinds of trails.
+Popular Yellow Aster Butte near Mount Baker is famous for its autumn shades, as are the mountains around Ross Lake.